gornostal/resume/_includes/resume.md

 * development and deployment of websites
 * convert raw images and layouts from a graphic design to CSS/XHTML themes
-* determine appropriate architecture, and other technical solutions, and make relevant recommendations to clients
+* determine appropriate architecture and other technical solutions and make relevant recommendations to clients
 * produce project estimates
 * write user documentation for site managers